nuclia/nuclia.py/docs/UPLOAD.md

 # Upload use case

-All examples has assumed you [authenticated](AUTH.md) and defined a [default](DEFAULT.md) knowledgebox.
+All examples assume you [authenticated](AUTH.md) and defined a [default](DEFAULT.md) knowledgebox.
 In case you want to overwrite or define a one time knowledgebox you should add on any command/function the `url` and `api_key` parameter.

 ## Upload a file in a KnowledgeBox

-Pushing a file to a knowledgebox its easy as:
+Push a file to a knowledgebox:

 ```bash
 nuclia kb upload file --path=FILE_PATH